Toasted-Den/subtitle-cleaner/README.md

 # SRT Subtitle Cleaner

 The SRT Subtitle Cleaner is a Python script that processes SubRip Subtitle (SRT) files.
-It removes all capital letters, converts them to lowercase, and removes all periods from the subtitle text.
-The processed output is saved in a new SRT file with the same content but in lowercase and without periods.
+It removes all capital letters, converts them to lowercase, and removes all periods, commas, and exclamation marks from the subtitle text.
+The processed output is saved in a new SRT file with the same content but in lowercase and without these punctuation marks.

 This script was specifically made to fit my subtitle editing style, as seen in my [videos](https://youtube.com/@ToastedDen).